-Provider Requirement Documentation Required Discharge Planning will occur according to best practices and the Provider organizations' admission and discharge policies Documentation of a Discharge Plan noting appropriate follow-up care has arranged.
-A written Discharge Plan will be prepared to ensure continuity of service and will be distributed to parties involved to carry out the plan.
-Aftercare services are incorporated into the treatment plan, and needs are identified and addressed in the Discharge Plan.
-The NMRE contracted Provider Network will ensure that all clients are appropriately discharged from their care, including entering a discharge into RECON.
-Clients following up from withdrawal management services will have a continuation of services (Admission) within seven (7) days from discharge of Withdrawal Documentation of a Discharge in RECON once client has been discharged from care Documentation in client file (on Discharge Plan) of next provider and appointment information Documentation in RECON
+Provider Requirement Documentation Required Discharge Planning will occur according to best practices and the Provider organizations' admission and discharge policies Documentation of a Discharge Plan noting The NMRE contracted Provider Network will ensure that all clients are appropriately discharged from their care, including entering a discharge into RECON.
+Clients following up from withdrawal management services will have a continuation of services (Admission) within seven (7) days from discharge of Withdrawal Management services.
+Documentation of a Discharge in RECON once client has been discharged from care Documentation in client file (on Discharge Plan) of next provider and appointment information Documentation in RECON